sunfishcode/basic-text/docs/BasicText.md

 # Basic Text

-The *Basic Text* format is a subset of the [Unicode] format and meant to formalize common informal notions of "plain text".
+The *Basic Text* format is a subset of the [Unicode] format and meant to fulfill common notions of "plain text".

 Basic Text permits homoglyphs and other visual ambiguities; see [Restricted Text] for an alternative which provides some mitigations.